 - proof of planning permission

 - proof of right to occupy the building.

 There are 2 different types of conditions which are attached to a premises licence.

 These are attached to certain classes of premise licence automatically and the council has no discretion to change, exclude or substitute these.

 These are conditions which will be attached to a premises licence automatically unless the applicant states on the application that they wish to exclude or alter a default condition.

-Completed applications can be submitted by post to:
+Applications can be submitted by post to the Licensing Team

 East Riding of Yorkshire Council